-Ages STEM Middle School Summer Program (rising 7th & 8th graders); STEM Summer Bridge Program for High School Students (all high school students and graduating seniors); iCREAT Summer Program (rising high school juniors, seniors and graduating seniors)
+Calendar STEM Middle School Summer Program (rising 7th & 8th graders); Summer STEM Sampler Workshops for High School Students (all high school students and graduating seniors); iCREAT Summer Program (rising high school juniors, seniors and graduating seniors)

 50 Oakland Street,

 Massachusetts Bay Community College is a comprehensive, open-access community college, offering associate degrees and certificate programs.
 The College is dedicated to student learning and achievement through academically rigorous courses and programs.
 The College enriches student experience and encourages civic engagement through academic and co-curricular activities, student services, and partnerships with local businesses, civic organizations, and schools.
 The STEM Division is one of four Divisions at the College located on our Wellesley Hills Campus.
-STEM offers programs that cover a wide-range of exciting technical areas such as mathematics and computer science, engineering technology, biotechnology, life sciences, and automotive technology.
+STEM offers programs that cover a wide-range of exciting technical areas such as mathematics and computer science, engineering technology, biotechnology, and life sciences.